Klinger v. Conan Doyle Estate, Ltd.

 Klinger v.
-Conan Doyle Estate, Ltd. was a 2014 decision by the U.S. Court of Appeals for the Seventh Circuit (755 F.3d 496.), in response to an appeal filed by the defendants against the 2013 ruling of the U.S. District Court for Northern district of Illinois (988 F. Supp.
+Conan Doyle Estate, Ltd. was a 2014 decision by the U.S. Court of Appeals for the Seventh Circuit (755 F.3d 496), in response to an appeal filed by the defendants against the 2013 ruling of the U.S. District Court for Northern district of Illinois (988 F. Supp.
 2d 879).
-These decisions, by the District Court and the Court of the Seventh Circuit, clarified the validity (under copyright law) of use of characters of Sherlock Holmes and his colleague Dr. John Watson, and the story elements, in unlicensed works.
-Further, the scope of using characters, existing in public domain, was also clarified.
+These decisions, by the District Court and the Court of the Seventh Circuit, clarified the validity (under copyright law) of the use of characters of Sherlock Holmes and his colleague Dr. John Watson, and the story elements, in unlicensed works.
+Further, the overall scope of using characters in the public domain was also clarified.

-The courts held that the characters of Holmes and Watson had entered public domain and so had the story elements of the works on which the copyright protection had expired, i.e., published prior to 1923, and hence they can be used in subsequent works without procuring a license.
-However, the copyright protection in works published in and after 1923, was still valid, and the unique expressions found in those works could still not be used without the permission of the Defendants until the works' copyrights expire.
+The courts held that the characters of Holmes and Watson had entered the public domain along with the story elements of the works on which the copyright protection had expired, i.e., published prior to 1923; hence, they can be used in subsequent works without procuring a license.
+However, the copyright protection in works published in and after 1923 was still valid, and the unique expressions found in those works could still not be used without the permission of the Defendants until the works' copyrights expire.

 Background

 Sir Arthur Conan Doyle authored four novels and fifty-six short stories featuring Holmes and Watson (sometimes referred to as "the Canon"), published between 1887 and 1927.
-The Conan Doyle Estate was a company owned by certain collateral descendants of Conan Doyle and others, which claims ownership of certain intellectual property rights to Conan Doyle's works and grants licenses to use these rights.
+The Conan Doyle Estate is a company owned by certain collateral descendants of Conan Doyle and others, which claims ownership of certain intellectual property rights to Conan Doyle's works and grants licenses to use these rights.

 By 2013, 50 of the 60 canonical stories were in the public domain in the United States because their copyrights had expired.
 The remaining ten stories, first published in magazines and later published in book form in The Case-Book of Sherlock Holmes, remained under copyright in the United States under the "Copyright Term Extension Act of 1998", which extended the copyright term for certain works published in and after 1923 to 95 years from their original publication date.
 The copyrights on these ten stories expired from 2019 to 2023 on the first day of the year, dubbed Public Domain Day.
 As of January 1, 2023, all canonical Sherlock Holmes works are in the public domain in the U.S.

 Leslie S. Klinger co-edited an anthology of original Sherlock Holmes pastiches, titled A Study in Sherlock, which was published in 2011 by Random House.
 The stories in A Study in Sherlock were inspired by the Sherlock Holmes canon and included canonical characters and elements.
 Before the anthology was published, the Conan Doyle Estate asserted to Random House that the Estate had exclusive rights to use the characters of Holmes and Watson, and if Random House intended to publish the anthology, it needed to enter into a licensing agreement with the Estate.
 Random House signed a licensing agreement with the Estate before publishing the anthology.